prodipalways/List-of-Useful-Git-Commands/README.md

 git add -A</pre>

 ### 15. git commit -m ""
-To commit our changes(taking a snapshot) and provide a message to remember for future reference.
+To commit our changes(to save our changes) and provide a message to remember for future reference.
 <pre>git commit -m "Created a Readme.txt"</pre>

 ### 16. git add *.txt